In the digital world, the word “tag” refers to so many things: analytics tags, meta tags, blog tags, hashtags, you get

-Amidst all the complexity, sometimes it’s a good idea to take a moment to articulate the basics.
+Amidst all the complexity, sometimes it’s a good idea to take a moment to go back to the basics.
 Here’s a quick explanation of what tags are and how you can make sure your tags are functioning correctly.

 What is a web tag?

-For professionals working in the marketing or analytics space, a web tag or website tag is a tool used to either gather data from or add functionality to a website.
+For professionals working in the marketing or analytics space, a website tag is a tool used to either gather data from or add functionality to a website.

 What does a website tag do?